elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ![Observability Home Page](media/java-get-started-with-elasticsearch/obs-home.png)

-## Setting up OpBeans
+## Setting up the Environment
-Frist, we must setup Filebeat, the Elastic APM Agent, and a simulated Java eCommerce environment, **OpBeans**, in order to provide guidance steps you can simulate in your own environment.
+We will first setup Filebeat, the Elastic APM Agent, and then a simulated Java eCommerce environment, **OpBeans**, in order to provide the steps you can simulate in your own environment.

 This solution tutorial uses [Docker](https://www.docker.com) containers with a Linux based system (see the prerequisites for more details), providing a rapid and robust solution for such environments.